 - Allow the model to cool for a few minutes between runs.
 This is particularly important when using high-capacity battery packs that allow extended periods of running.
 Monitoring temperatures will extend the lives of the battery and motor. - Do not continue to operate the model with low batteries or you could lose control of it.
 Indications of low battery power include slow operation and sluggish servos (slow to return to center).
 Stop immediately at the first sign of weak batteries.
 When the batteries in the transmitter become weak, the red power light will begin to flash.
-Stop immediately and install new batteries. - Do not drive the model at night, on public streets, or in large crowds of people. - If the model becomes stuck against an object, do not continue to run the motor.
+Stop immediately and install new batteries. - Do not drive the model at night, on public streets, or in large crowds of people. - The stock gear combination on each model provides good overall acceleration and top speed.
+For 25+mph top speeds, install the optional high-speed gearing (parts #7590, 7591, and 7592, sold separately).
+The optional high-speed gearing is only intended for high-speed running on hard surfaces, and is not recommended for off-road or repetitive starting and stopping or the motor will be damaged. - If the model becomes stuck against an object, do not continue to run the motor.
 Remove the obstruction before continuing.
-Do not push or pull objects with the model. - Because the model is controlled by radio, it is subject to radio interference from many sources beyond your control.
+Do not push or pull objects with the model. - Avoid running your model in tall grass, deep sand, or other conditions that severely limit the driving performance of the model.
+This will strain the power system and could cause early motor failure. - Because the model is controlled by radio, it is subject to radio interference from many sources beyond your control.
 Since radio interference can cause momentary losses of control, allow a safety margin of space in all directions around the model in order to prevent collisions. - Use good, common sense whenever you are driving your model.
 Intentionally driving in an abusive and rough manner will only result in poor performance and broken parts.
 Take care of your model so that you can enjoy it for a long time to come. - High-performance vehicles produce small vibrations that may loosen hardware over time.
 Frequently check wheel bolts and other screws on your vehicle to ensure that all hardware remains properly tightened.